 Kim helps manage the Foundation’s grants, contracts, and special projects.
 She has experience conducting research and analyzing data related to political trends and partisan affiliations.
 Prior to joining the Foundation, she served as a research assistant in the Political Science department at Stanford University, where she earned her master’s degree.
 She received her bachelor’s degree and graduated with honors in Political Science from the University of Notre Dame.

-Karla is a research and policy analyst for the Foundation’s public accountability initiative.
-Prior to joining the Foundation, she provided research and outreach support as the graduate intern for the Pennsylvania Immigration and Citizenship Coalition (PICC) where she advocated for legislative change in Pennsylvania.
-Karla was also recognized as a Fels Public Policy Challenge finalist for her proposal on improving the walkability of Philadelphia for senior citizens.
-Prior to working with PICC, Karla was an integral part of the management team of The Council of Spanish Speaking Organizations of Philadelphia.
-She spearheaded projects such as strategic planning, board relations, staff and volunteer recruitment, grant writing, and outreach.
-During the 2010 Census and in partnership with the Mayor’s Office of Multicultural Affairs, she helped coordinate a campaign to engage the Latino community.
-Karla holds a liberal arts degree from Universidad Metropolitana in Caracas, Venezuela and an M.S. in Social Policy from the University of Pennsylvania.
+Karla helps to manage the Foundation’s Public Accountability portfolio.
+In addition, she runs the Foundation’s Innovation Labs program, an initiative that is focused on engaging leading academics and practitioners in order to brainstorm about how to solve some of society’s most pressing issues.
+Prior to joining the Foundation, Karla provided research and outreach support for the Pennsylvania Immigration and Citizenship Coalition (PICC), where she advocated for legislative change on immigrants’ rights.
+She was also recognized as a Fels Public Policy Challenge finalist for her proposal on improving the walkability of Philadelphia for senior citizens.
+Before her involvement with PICC, Karla was an integral part of the management team of The Council of Spanish Speaking Organizations of Philadelphia.
+She spearheaded projects related to strategic planning, board relations, staff and volunteer recruitment, grant writing, and outreach.
+Karla holds a B.A. in liberal arts from Universidad Metropolitana in Caracas, Venezuela and an M.S. in Social Policy from the University of Pennsylvania.

 Leila is a former journalist with experience producing award-winning television reports, leading complex multimedia campaigns, and developing internal and external communications strategies.
 Prior to joining the Foundation, she was a senior manager in the Office of Communications at one of the largest school districts in the country.
 Leila served as the project manager for some of the district's largest communications initiatives and provided editorial direction across multiple platforms, including the Web, print, television, and social media.
 Leila began her career as a radio and television news reporter and spent 13 years reporting in San Antonio, Texas, and upstate New York.
 She graduated cum laude from Syracuse University with a degree in Political Science and Broadcast Journalism.